dwanerich/dwanerich.github.io/_posts/2020-06-14-solefood_-_rails_sneaker_collector_app.markdown

-### My rails app Solefood is a sneaker collector sytems management app.
-App allows user to create an account with password, add sneakers with  a brand association with full CRUD functionality, comment on other user sneakers & lastly delete their own account.
+### Solefood is a sytems management app for the sneaker collector.
+App allows user to create an account with password or login via Facebook, add sneakers with attributes of size, price & brand association with full CRUD functionality.
+Users can comment on one other's sneakers & lastly delete their own account at will.

 ### Below are some of the nuts & bolds upon which this app was built.

-### The Rails project explores the conventions of MVC, Validations, Authorization, CRUD & Restful Routes.
+### The Rails project explores the conventions of MVC, Validations, Authorization, Restful & Nested Routes.

-### MVC Represents a concept Model, Views, Controls in which our framework is structured in a manner that separates concerns.
+> ### MVC Represents a concept of Model, Views, Controllers in which our framework is structured with distinct separation of concerns.